iamseki/timescaledb-tutorials/README.md

 ### Get Started

 The *[get-started](get-started)* folder contains a brief introduction on how to setup timescaledb `dockerized` environment showing up some features with a simple example with just SQL stuff.

+### New York City Taxi Cab

+The *[nyc-taxi](nyc-taxi)* example has historical data from New York's yellow taxi network provided by [NYC TLC](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) which is tracked over 200.000 vehicles making about 1 milion trips each day.